shamanec/ios-appium-docker/README.md

 1. Execute **./services.sh install-dependencies**
 2. Agree on each question.

+## Set up the project
+1. Execute **./service.sh setup**
+2. Provide the requested data - Selenium Hub Host and Port if connecting to Selenium Grid and WebDriverAgent bundleId.

 ## Prepare WebDriverAgent.ipa file

 You need an Apple Developer account to build **WebDriverAgent**